jeanrjc/BacterialSlimulations/readme.md

 It will install the following dependencies for you:

-- python 3.7, with in specifically:
+- python 3.7, with, specifically:
     - [msprime](https://msprime.readthedocs.io/en/latest/)
     - [pyslim](https://pyslim.readthedocs.io/)
     - [scikit-allel](scikit-allel.readthedocs.io/)